 Rob was first elected to serve the First Congressional District of Virginia in December 2007 and his top priority has always been the constituents of the First District.
-You can find Rob driving back and forth from Montross to DC when Congress is in session and traveling throughout the district to meet and listen to his constituents on how best to serve them.
+You can find Rob commuting back and forth from Montross to Washington when Congress is in session and traveling throughout the district to meet and listen to his constituents on how best to serve them.

 Rob is committed to getting things done.
 From rebuilding our Navy to increasing access to broadband, to making sure our children have a 21st-century education, he is constantly working for the First District.

 As a Member of the Republican Study Committee, Rob is a leader in the fight against massive government spending and returning common sense, conservative principles to the budget process.
 Rob serves on the House Armed Services Committee and the Committee on Natural Resources, where he is well-positioned to represent the needs of the First District.

-On the House Armed Services Committee, Rob serves as the Ranking Member of the Seapower and Projection Forces Subcommittee, where he has made growing the Navy’s Fleet to 355 ships a top priority.
-In 2017, President Trump signed into law Rob’s SHIPS Act, which makes reaching a 355 ship Navy our national policy.
-Rob believes ensuring the readiness of our fighting force is absolutely critical to defending our nation from adversaries around the globe.
+On the House Armed Services Committee, Rob serves as the Ranking Member of the Seapower and Projection Forces Subcommittee, where he has proven to be a staunch supporter of our men and women in uniform.
+Rob is leading the charge to increase and modernize our Naval fleet in order to ensure we are adequately prepared to combat increasing global threats, replace aging ships in a timely manner, and meet any Pacific confrontations that could arise from China’s increase in military capabilities.
+Rob believes ensuring the readiness of our fighting force through reliable and sustainable funding is absolutely critical to defending our nation from adversaries around the globe.
 He has worked tirelessly to keep maritime jobs in Virginia, a major driver of the local economy.
 Rob’s Domestic Maritime Centers of Excellence Act, which has also been signed into law, promotes career and technical education programs to secure the domestic maritime talent pipeline.